U.S. sues ex-Trump adviser Bolton to block book publication

 Attorney General William Barr said the Justice Department was trying to get Bolton to complete the clearance process and “make the necessary deletions of classified information.”

+Bolton’s lawyer Charles Cooper said they were reviewing the lawsuit and “will respond in due course.”

-Bolton’s “The Room Where It Happened: A White House Memoir,” is set to be published on June 23.
+“The Room Where It Happened: A White House Memoir” is set to be published on June 23.

-The publisher, Simon and Schuster, said the lawsuit is an attempt by the Trump administration to stop “publication of a book it deems unflattering to the President.”
+Publisher Simon and Schuster said the lawsuit is an attempt by the Trump administration to stop “publication of a book it deems unflattering to the President.”
 It said Bolton has fully cooperated with the NSC pre-publication review.

 Reporting by Jonathan Stempel in New York; additional reporting by Eric Beech and Steve Holland in Washington; editing by Tom Brown and Richard Pullin